Phobias in Children

 How can I help prevent phobias in my child?

 Experts don’t know how to prevent phobias in children and teens.
-But spotting and
+But finding and treating

-treating them early can ease symptoms and enhance your child’s normal development.
+a phobia early can ease symptoms.
+It can help improve your child’s normal development.

-It can also improve his or her quality of life.
+And it can also improve their quality of life.

 How can I help my child live with phobias?